 - MODX Revolution 2.5.x or up;

-- All requirements that are needed for MODX
+- Plus all requirements that are needed for MODX

-There may be additional requirements for specific extras.
-Keep an eye out for requirements in the related documentation.
+Some extras may have other or higher requirements.
+Keep an eye out for those requirements in the documentation.

 We use a rolling support schedule for MODX releases.
 When a new minor version (e.g. 2.6.0) is released, we continue to support the previous version for one year.
 We also aim to resolve, or at the very least acknowledge, any conflicts with new versions within two weeks of their stable release.

 Following this schedule, we ended support for MODX 2.2 on on July 16th, 2015 (see announcement), for 2.3 on August 19th, 2016 (see announcement), and for 2.4 on April 22nd, 2017 (see announcement).
 Support for MODX 2.5 will expire on March 12th, 2019 (see announcement).
 Support for MODX 2.6 will expire on November 27th, 2019 (see announcement).